 To start the loan qualifying process, lenders will request a list of documents that provide a snapshot of your current economic condition.
-Lenders are taking great care these days to ensure all paperwork is in order and that proof of income is verified.
-Be realistic in setting your budget before you start house hunting and be prepared to provide detailed financial, tax and employment paperwork during the process.
+Lenders take great care to ensure all paperwork is in order and that proof of income is verified.
+Be realistic in setting your budget before you start house-hunting and be prepared to provide detailed financial, tax, and employment paperwork during the process.

 Before applying for a home loan, it’s a good idea to secure a copy of your credit report.
 This will eliminate any surprises when talking to a loan officer.
 It also will allow you to verify the information on the report and clean up any errors that might exist before applying for a loan.
 A credit score or “risk score” is a number that the lender uses to help them decide how likely you are to repay the loan in a timely manner.
 A high score demonstrates a solid repayment history, while a low score sends up red flags.